Ireland Inc bets big multinational footprint can see off tax overhaul

 The country’s main business lobby group, Ibec, has said the impending weakening of the tax advantage means the government must invest in areas Ireland is “not as strong on,” namely university funding, research and development and housing.

-"I think tax was possibly a bigger issue for a lot of these companies coming to Ireland 15 or 20 years ago," Kevin Nowlan, the head of Ireland's largest stock market-listed office landlord Hibernia REIT (HBRN.I), told Reuters.
+“I think tax was possibly a bigger issue for a lot of these companies coming to Ireland 15 or 20 years ago,” Kevin Nowlan, the head of Ireland’s largest stock market-listed office landlord Hibernia REIT, told Reuters.

-"The biggest issue is the housing situation," said Nowlan, whose tenants include Twitter (TWTR.N) and U.S. software company HubSpot Inc (HUBS.N).
-"We really need to get on top of resolving that."
+“The biggest issue is the housing situation,” said Nowlan, whose tenants include Twitter and U.S. software company HubSpot Inc. “We really need to get on top of resolving that.”

 Our Standards: The Thomson Reuters Trust Principles.